San Mateo County Market Update October 2025

 Two Homes, Two Lessons

 That weekend reminded me that strategy isn’t about pushing—it’s about reading the situation and staying engaged.
+Everyone views opportunities in different ways, and for some agents in a tricky market, accepting the offers would have been opportunity enough.

-Why Negotiation Matters Again
+Why Negotiation Matters, Again

 Here’s what I’m seeing: